SHAIKROSHAN100/The_Calculator/README.md

 **How to use the Smart Calculator Web Application**
 1. Download the files.
 2. Install the required libraries.
 3. Keep the calcapi.php and database.php in the folder and place them in the php environment.
+Modify the mysql databases and connect it with php.
 4. Run the App.js file with npm run dev.
 5. To use your voice for the calculation :
    Enable the feature by clicking on the microphone icon, and